metomi/rose/sphinx/api/rose-upgrader-macros.rst

    these very modules carefully or use absolute or package level imports like
    this: ``from .versionXX_YY import FooBar``.

-Upgrade macros are subclasses of :py:class:`rose.upgrade.MacroUpgrade`.
+Upgrade macros are subclasses of :py:class:`metomi.rose.upgrade.MacroUpgrade`.
 They have all the functionality of the :ref:`transformer macros <api-rose-macro>`.

 .. autoclass:: metomi.rose.upgrade.MacroUpgrade
    :members: